 Our class was recorded Sep 11, 2019, and starts at 21:08 in the video below.
 Feel free to follow along by clicking through the slideshow above.

-Before stepping into these times of prayer, a brief note on the format may be helpful.
+Before stepping into this time of prayer, a brief note on the format may be helpful.

 The steadfast love of the Lord never ceases;